 Tip #5: Avoid overly technical language and jargon.
 You don’t want to leave people confused when they reach your content.
 Instead, reward them with content that makes sense, is easily digestible, and is simple to understand.
 (The caveat here is that the amount of technical content your audience finds acceptable may vary if you’re a technical business or brand.)

 Evergreen Content Best Practices

 Don’t make the mistake of executing killer keyword research and writing a compelling piece of content without following these best practices for evergreen content.

-You might be thinking, “Wait, didn’t I optimize for SEO with my keyword research?”
+You might be thinking, “Wait, didn’t I optimize for search with my keyword research?”

-That was just the foundation of your SEO optimization.
-To fully optimize your content, you also need to focus on the following:
+That was just the foundation of search optimization.
+To fully optimize your evergreen content, you also need to focus on your:

-Learn more about how to optimize your content for SEO from our Complete 2022 SEO Checklist.
+Learn more about how to optimize your content for search with our Complete 2023 SEO Checklist.

 Update Evergreen Content Regularly

 In the world of SEO, a “set it and forget it” mentality doesn’t cut it.
-Even though evergreen content shouldn’t have an expiration date, new advancements and discoveries offer the perfect opportunity to update your page—no matter the subject.
+Even though evergreen content shouldn’t have an expiration date, new advancements and discoveries offer the perfect opportunity to make updates — no matter the subject.

-As such, plan to update evergreen content regularly (bi-annually is typically best practice) to continue making your content the best it can be.
-Updating content and its publication date is also a proven strategy to keeping your content at the top of page one of SERPs (search engine result pages).
-Moreover, new competition is always emerging.
-By keeping your content up-to-date and fresh can help you maintain that top spot and ensure your content performs at its best.
+Plan to update evergreen content regularly (bi-annually is a good option) to continue making your existing evergreen articles the best they can be.
+Updating content and its publication date is a proven strategy for keeping your content at the top of the first page of search results.
+With new competition constantly emerging, keeping your evergreen information up-to-date and fresh can help you maintain that top spot and ensure your content performs at its best.